JoseJesusOchoaTorres/personal-blog/content/posts/2021-02-01-functional-css-atomic-css/index.md

 As you can see, it's a regular pattern to use, one class by one CSS property, but this is not a rule.
 Pay attention to my last example where I'm removing the padding, and margin in the same class, so we can say that we have a one purpose CSS class.

-## When you can use this approach
+## When you can use this approach?

 To try to answer this, let's talk about my first IBM role.
 The official name of that role was "Web Builder" or the equivalent outside of IBM, Web Designer.

-The Web builder's goal is to create IBM web pages following standards, Good practices, accessibility, security, improving performance, responsive design, and content available all time.
+The Web builder's goal is to create IBM web pages following standards, good practices, accessibility, security, improving performance, responsive design, and content available all time.

-What do I mean by the content?
+What do I mean by the "content available all time"?

-Well, it's Important to show content appropriately at all times without breaking the layout in different breakpoints or resolutions.
+Well, it's Important to show content appropriately without breaking the layout in different breakpoints or resolutions.

-If you look at this from the business side, you want to build web pages quickly, saving time (money money money) while following high standards, and also making sure your content is available at all times, so it makes sense to create a CSS framework limiting the development options and minimizing the error range.
+If you look at this from the business side, you want to build web pages quickly, saving time _(money money money)_ while following high standards, and also making sure your content is available at all times, so it makes sense to create a CSS framework limiting the development options and minimizing the error range.

 As web builders, we used this CSS framework without coding a single CSS line.
 Maybe at this point, you are thinking then how do you add styles to the IBM pages?
 Easy, this CSS framework uses a lot of functional CSS combined with prefabricated elements; these elements are styled following the BEM methodology, let me use more examples to clarify this approach.